deeplearning4j/deeplearning4j/multilayerperceptron.md

 Multilayer perceptrons are often applied to supervised learning problems<sup>[3](#three)</sup>: they train on a set of input-output pairs and learn to model the correlation (or dependencies) between those inputs and outputs.
 Training involves adjusting the parameters, or the weights and biases, of the model in order to minimize error.
 Backpropagation is used to make those weigh and bias adjustments relative to the error, and the error itself can be measured in a variety of ways, including by root mean squared error (RMSE).

-Feedforward networks like MLPs are like tennis, or ping pong.
+Feedforward networks such as MLPs are like tennis, or ping pong.
 They are mainly involved in two motions, a constant back and forth.

 In the *forward pass*, the signal flow moves from the input layer through the hidden layers to the output layer, and the decision of the output layer is measured against the ground truth labels.